News updated on 21 January 2021:

 The three-day Conferment of Degrees at the School of Business begins with a garland weaving event hosted by the parents of the young woman selected as the Maid of Mercury.
 The Act of Conferment takes place on the following day.
 The Kultasauvallinen (Bearer of the Golden Staff) conferment cantata composed by Uuno Klami to the words of P. Mustapää is played during the Act of Conferment.
 The Conferrer of Degrees makes a speech to the guests and promovendi.
 The promovendi then receive a green garland from the Maid of Mercury, representing the laurel wreath placed on the head as a symbol of dedication to science and victory.

-‘The Act of Conferment ends with the Finnish national anthem, after which the participants have previously been able to take part in a conferment church service or a secular event.
-The programme for next spring’s conferment has not been published yet, so there may be some changes to this tradition,’ Coordinator of conferment ceremony Milja Koski tells.
+‘The Act of Conferment ends with the Finnish national anthem, after which the participants are able to take part in a conferment church service or a secular event,’ Coordinator of conferment ceremony Milja Koski tells.

 The evening programme consists of a conferment banquet.
 The banquet includes speeches to the School of Business, the Conferrer of Degrees and honorary doctors, with the honorary doctors and invited guests responding to the speeches.
 The banquet is followed by a ball.
 The third and last day of the celebrations is reserved for a herring breakfast or lunch, where the participants can discuss the previous day’s celebrations in a relaxed environment.

 The officiants for the next conferment were appointed from the community of professors.
 They are the Conferrer of Degrees Matti Keloharju, Master of Ceremonies Nina Granqvist and Head Usher Matti Sarvimäki.
 Rosa Nylén, Master of Science in Economics and Business Administration, accepted the invitation to act as Gratista of the Conferment.